Breaking down the Buyer’s Journey – how does it affect the HVAC sales process?

 Identifying your target audience

-Do you do mostly residential installs for homeowners?
-Or is maintenance work more your type?
-Does your business earn more from commercial contracts?
-The answer to these questions will help you identify your general audience, but it’s important to go deeper.
+Consider your business model.
+Do you primarily handle residential installs for homeowners?
+Or is the majority of your work routine maintenance?
+Perhaps commercial contracts make up the bulk of your revenue.
+Knowing the answer to these questions will help you identify your broad audience, but it’s not enough to stop there.

 Creating HVAC sales content for your target audience, not for yourself